Satyam/firmata-http-bridge/README.md

 A folder called `docs` will be created.
 Open the file `docs/index.html` with any browser and it will provide the documentation for this package.

-Documentation comments (usually called *doc comments*) can be found in the source files, they are the comments started with `/**`.
+Documentation comments (usually called *doc-comments*) can be found in the source files, they are the comments started with `/**`.

 Keeping the documentation updated in parallel with the code has always been an issue.
 The idea is that, if you can generate part of the documentation from the code itself, making the documentation is much easier.
-By adding a few doc comments along the code, it is easier to update the docs when and if you update the code.
+By adding a few doc-comments along the code, it is easier to update the docs when and if you update the code.
 The words starting with an `@` are keywords, whose meaning can be found in the [JsDoc](https://jsdoc.app/) documentation, which became the most popular such API documentation generator, but does not deal with TypeScript.
 That is why I used [TypeDoc](https://typedoc.org/).

+TypeScript actually provides lots of documentation on its own, even without any doc-comments.
+With descriptive identifier names and type declarations in TypeScript, much can be learned right away.

 Documentation generators don't always get it right.
-They get a lot of information from the TypeScript types but sometimes they get confused but, overall, they do a good job.
+Sometimes they get confused but, overall, they do a good job.

 ## Configuration